 All required courses must be taken for a grade (not pass/fail or credit/no credit).
 Exceptions are made if the required course is offered pass/fail or credit/no credit only.
 Each course must be passed with a grade of P or B- or better.
 Substitutions of required courses (typically sought because a required course is not offered in the quarter of choice) require approval from the faculty liaison.
 Waiving a course requirement based on similar doctoral level course completed elsewhere requires the approval of the course instructor, faculty liaison, and the PhD Program Office.

 Choose one class from each of the three sets.

 Students are required to sign up for either research or teaching practica each quarter of enrollment.
 Below is a description of the practica requirements for quantitative marketing students.

-Year 1: Regularly attend and participate in the Marketing seminar.
+Year 1: Regularly attend and participate in the Marketing and Work-in-Progress (WIP) seminars.
 Work with a different marketing faculty in autumn, winter, and spring quarters for initial research exposure.

 Years 3 - 5: Recommended that students enroll in MGTECON 628: Reading Group in Industrial Organization and attend and participate in the weekly “Structural Lunch.”